erbilnas/perfanalytics-app/README.md

 - Great and responsive design, thanks to Ant Design!
 - Component based architecture
-- It was dockerized using Docker and easy-to-use automated deployment using GitHub Actions and Heroku.
+- It was dockerized using Docker and easy-to-use automated deployment using GitHub Actions and Heroku

 ## Known Issues